pennmem/eeg_tutorial/README.md

 and you should see the JupyterLab interface pop up!
 Note that the "s" on https is critical for this to work.
 Your browser might warn about this being an insecure connection or invalid certificate, given that 127.0.0.1 (direct to the ssh tunnel on your own computer) is not rhino.
 Override this warning and connect anyway, because we are using ssh to provide better security here.
 If the connection still fails, go back and make sure that your ssh tunnel was correctly created.

 ## Downloading the Tutorial
-Navigate in your terminal to the directory where you'd like to download the tutorial.
+Navigate in your terminal on Rhino (or on your local machine if you're not using Rhino) to the directory where you'd like to download the tutorial.
 Run the following commands:

     git clone git@github.com:pennmem/eeg_tutorial.git
     cd eeg_tutorial